 Sustainable travel has become a significant focus of travelers and the travel industry, and it's not just a trend.

-We've covered five ways you can introduce sustainability into your next trip.
+We've covered five ways to introduce sustainable travel into your next trip.
 By making thoughtful decisions, you can enjoy your travels while respecting the needs of the people, culture, and corner of the planet you visit.

 A sustainable first step is to switch to eSIM technology.
 Explore the Airalo marketplace to find an eSIM for your next adventure.